-The closest pair problem takes as input a set of points in Euclidean space in d dimensions and returns the pair of points with the smallest distance between each other.
+The closest pair problem takes as input a set of points in the plane and returns the pair of points with the smallest distance between each other.
 We assume that no pair of points have the same distance.
-A well-known expected linear-work algorithm [45, 53, 59, 66] works by maintaining a grid and inserting the points into the grid in a random order.
-If r is the distance of the closest pair seen so far (initialized to the distance between the first two points), the grid partitions space into cubic regions of length r in each dimension, and where each non-empty region stores the points inside the region.
-The grid is maintained using a hash table so that only non-empty regions need to be represented.
-Each region contains at most O(1) points since the points have distance at least r from each other.
-Whenever a new point is inserted, one can check the region the point belongs to and the $3^d - 1$ adjacent regions to see whether there are any points in those regions that are closer than r (any point closer than distance r must be in those regions).
-If so, r is updated with the distance to the nearest point, and the grid has to be rebuilt by inserting all points into a new hash table based on the new r.
-The check takes O(1) work and the rebuild takes O(i) work (whp because of hashing).
-Using backwards analysis, one can show that point i has probability at most 2/i of causing the value of r to decrease, so the expected work is $\sum{i=1}^{n} (O(1) + O(i) \cdot (2/i)) = O(n)$ in expectation.
+A well-known expected linear-work algorithm [36, 44, 50, 57] works by maintaining a grid and inserting the points into the grid in a random order.
+The grid partitions the plane into regions of size $r \times r$ where each non-empty region stores the points inside the region and r is the distance of the closest pair so far (initialized to the distance between the first two points).
+It is maintained using a hash table.
+Whenever a new point is inserted, one can check the region the point belongs in and the eight adjacency regions to see whether the new value of r has decreased, and if so, the grid is rebuilt with the new value of r.
+The check takes O(1) work as each region can contain at most nine points, otherwise the grid would have been rebuilt earlier.
+Therefore insertion takes O(1) work, and rebuilding the grid takes O(i) work where i is the number of points inserted so far.
+Using backwards analysis, one can show that point i has probability at most 2/i of causing the value of r to decrease, so the expected work is $\sum{i=1}^{n} O(i) \cdot (2/i) = O(n)$ .